Dear Prime Minister, Chancellor, and Secretary of State,

 Some burden in the system has been created by regulations which were devised in a different context, and could now be reviewed.
 We believe one such area is around the regulatory capital reserving for master trusts.

-The current regime is based on the orderly wind up of schemes that have failed or are in danger of failing.
+The current regime was designed to ensure the orderly wind up of schemes that have failed or are in danger of failing.
 This rationale was pertinent to the initial authorisation of master trusts, granted in 2019 in most cases.
-In the intervening five to six years, our successful supervision of schemes and the fact that many master trusts have become profit-making entities for their financial sponsors, has demonstrated that master trusts are less likely to fail.
-This calls into question the prudence of maintaining £350 million to £400 million (excluding NEST) in capital reserves for a failure event, whilst also considering that the revenues of these master trusts are sufficient to meet ongoing running costs.
-It is within TPR's gift to allow schemes to place greater reliance on revenue offsetting, thereby releasing unproductive capital.
-Any capital freed up in this way could be reinvested by schemes into services for members, product and investment innovations, technology, and ultimately jobs.
-This would also mean that the barriers to entry were lower, making the master trust market slightly more competitive, helping to ensure they were all focused on investing well for members and delivering good value for money.
-In considering this reform, TPR would have to be comfortable that any proposed changes to the regime would not create unintended consequences, for example unfair treatment between schemes or cohorts of schemes.
+In the intervening 5-6 years, our successful supervision of schemes and the fact that many master trusts have become profit-making entities for their financial sponsors, have made master trusts less likely to fail.
+This calls into question the need to maintain £350-£400m (excluding NEST) in capital reserves for a failure event, whilst also considering that the revenues of these master trusts are sufficient to meet ongoing running costs.

 Our commitments: